uyuni-project/uyuni/python/lzreposync/README.md

 After installing with `pip install .` (or `pip install -e .`), `pytest tests/` runs all tests.
 Sometimes a `rehash` is required to ensure `.venv/bin/pytest` is used by your shell.

-You can connect to the database by:
+You can connect to the test database by:
 ```sh
 psql -h localhost -d susemanager -U spacewalk # password: spacewalk
 ```